Binding actions

 The user is requested for the number of rows to read from the data source to infer the schema.

-Due to how Vadalog reads input data, the user is requested for the number of columns to infer the schema for; if the specified number of columns is greater than the actual number of columns in the data source, the inference will fail.
+Since the @bind annotation does not specify the breadth of the data to be read, the user is requested for the number of columns to infer the schema for; if the specified number of columns is greater than the actual number of columns in the data source, the inference will fail.